Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-Employ digital tools and techniques to imagine, communicate and fabricate spatial design propositions at various scales.
+- Employ tools and techniques to imagine, communicate and fabricate spatial design propositions at various scales to fulfil the brief.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

-1 x 60 minute lecture weekly, 1 x 180 minute workshop weekly
+1 x 50 minute lecture weekly, 1 x 3-hr workshop weekly, 1x 3 day workshop in the exam period

 |Timetable||View the lecture timetable | View the full unit timetable|